oracle-livelabs/oci/oci-opensearch/Keyword-search(BM25)/Keyword-search.md

 First connect to the OpenSearch Dashboard (you have to provide the username/password) and go to **Management** and click on **Dev Tools**.
 You will be able to type the commands in the Console.
 Please refer to **LAB2** **Task3** on how to connect to the OpenSearch Dashboard.

-## Step2: Create a Search Index without the k-NN plugin
+## Step 2: Create a Search Index without the k-NN plugin
 Connect to the Dashboard and go to **Management** and click on **Dev Tools**.
 You will be able to type the commands in the Console.
 - Create a Search Index without the k-NN plugin